 Fast forward to 2015, and Senate Bill 5052 was passed, establishing official state regulations for the production, possession, sale, and use of MMJ.
 November 2014 saw the legalization of recreational cannabis via a voter-approved ballot measure known as Initiative 71.
 It went into effect in February 2015.

 Does this mean you don’t need an MMJ card in Washington, D.C.?
 No!
 Even though adult-use cannabis is technically legal, you can’t legally purchase it!
 That is potentially about to change, but for now, if you want to buy marijuana legally in D.C., you need an MMJ card.
 Keep reading to find out how to get one.

 Thanks to Initiative 59 in 1998, D.C. was one of the first locations in the United States to legalize medical marijuana.
 Alas, the passing of the Barr Amendment stopped the District from using its money to support the new program.
 It wasn’t until 2009 that the Amendment was overturned.
 Nonetheless, it took four more years for anyone to obtain medical marijuana legally.

-The District’s Council passed a bill legalizing medical weed in May 2010, so it was technically legal from the beginning of 2011.
-In 2013, the first medical marijuana customer in D.C. purchased cannabis from a licensed dispensary.
+The District’s Council passed a bill legalizing medical marijuana in May 2010, so it was technically legal from the beginning of 2011.
+However, it wasn’t until 2013 that the first medical marijuana patient in D.C. purchased cannabis from a licensed dispensary.

 How to Get a Medical Marijuana Card in Washington, D.C.